Register a Company

 PLC Company Directors are normally employees of the Company paying Tax through PAYE.
 Directors benefit in other ways and can receive dividends on which the company pays tax and there is no National Insurance payable on Dividends.

-There are many technical matters with regard to tax and National Insurance, so talk to your accountant before deciding what is the most advantageous way for you to take drawings.
+There are many technical matters with regards to tax and National Insurance you need to consider when you start a company, so talk to your accountant before deciding what is the most advantageous way for you to take drawings.

 The creating and running of a PLC is governed by various Companies Acts and for formation every PLC must have: